jayryanj/template/projects/project-7.md

 As a member of of the IAM Web Development Team, I've primarily focused on the web application's back-end codebase.
 My contributions include writing Java code for the application's API endpoints and services which interfaces with an instance of Internet2's Grouper application.
 In addition, some of my work goes towards the project's unit and integration test code.

+From this project, I gained a lot of real-world experience working in an Agile software development team using Git and Jira Kanban board.
+I've also learned a lot about the ins and outs of the Java Spring framework and API design.

 Links:
 - [UH Groupings API - GitHub Repository](https://github.com/uhawaii-system-its-ti-iam/uh-groupings-api)
 - [UH Groupings UI - GitHub Repository](https://github.com/uhawaii-system-its-ti-iam/uh-groupings-ui)